Florist Web Design

 UX & Figma Design

-We design the key pages in Figma first, so layouts can be reviewed before development.
+Key pages are designed in Figma first, so layouts can be reviewed before development.
 For florists, this includes product cards, bouquet pages, occasion categories, delivery messages, add-ons and checkout steps that help customers choose arrangements with confidence before placing an order.

 Step 03